altaga/Illegal-Logging-and-Fire-Detector/README.md

 <img src="https://i.ibb.co/wMhs3Xh/Schene-drawio.png">

-- Nuestro device se conecta a la red de LoraWAN mediante el WiFi LoRa 32.
+- Our device connects to the LoraWAN network through WiFi LoRa 32.
-- Ya en la red de Helium el dato se procesa en la Helium Console, conectandose a AWS IoT Gateway.
+- Once in the Helium network, the data is processed in the Helium Console, connecting to the AWS IoT Gateway.
-- En nuestra AWS IoT Integration recibimos en dato mandado por el device a un Topic.
+- In our AWS IoT Integration we receive the data sent by the device to a Topic.
-- La pagina web esta suscrita al topic donde estamos mandando los datos del sensor, ya en la pagina desplegamos el resultado.
+- The web page is subscribed to the topic where we are sending the sensor data, and on the page we display the result.

 ## Hardware Diagram:

 <img src="https://i.ibb.co/cDg0DL7/Untitled-Sketch-bb.png">

-- El sensor MQ135 esta conectado a un pin analogico A7 en la PSoC™ 62S2.
+- The MQ135 sensor is connected to analog pin A7 on the PSoC™ 62S2.
-- La WiFi LoRa 32 esta conectada a los pines P9_6 y P9_7 para recibir la informacion de que sensor a la board.
+- The WiFi LoRa 32 is connected to pins P9_6 and P9_7 to receive the information from which sensor to the board.

-NOTA: Los detalles de conexion de ambos diagrama estan explicados mas abajo.
+NOTE: The connection details of both diagrams are explained below.

 # Capturing Data: